“Treat people who don’t get jobs as well as people who do.”

 Feedback should go both ways.
 But 78% of job seekers report having never been asked for feedback on their candidate experience.
 Asking your candidates about their experience will give you the insights you need to improve.
 If a person ends up telling you about a particularly bad experience, listen without interrupting them or getting defensive.
 Then, follow up with a sincere apology and use their feedback to improve your candidate experience.
 Whether the feedback is positive or negative, whether you’re addressing top profiles or rejected candidates, always thank them for sharing their thoughts.

 “Criticism, like rain, should be gentle enough to nourish a man’s growth without destroying his roots.”

 If you don’t have a strategic onboarding plan, your new employees will notice.
 Share your onboarding plan—including a structured timeline—with new hires so they know what to expect in the coming weeks.
 Share an overview of your company story including your mission, values, and people to give candidates a clear sense of your culture.

 The first day at a new job can be a stressful experience.
 Don’t drown your new employee in new information and paperwork on their very first day.
 Instead, spread out information and training to ease new employees into their new role and give them time to digest everything.

 Show how excited the company is to have them onboard by giving them a warm welcome.
-Simply inviting them to a team lunch on the first day can be a small gesture that makes a big impact.
+Inviting them to join a team lunch (even done 100 % remotely) on the first day can be a small gesture that makes a big impact.

 Track relevant KPIs